 This screen allows you to set up your leave categories and control which of them accrue automatically, how they will behave in the pay run, whether or not to include them in termination payments, and decide which should appear in your employee's pay slips.

-Please note: Any changes that are made to your business's leave category settings will not be applied to existing employees, the new settings will only apply "automatically" to any new employees who are subsequently added to your payroll.
-If you want to change the leave settings for your existing employees you will also need to make the same adjustments on each employee's, leave allowances page.
+Note: Any changes that are made to your business's leave category settings will not be applied to existing employees.
+The new settings will only apply "automatically" to any new employees who are subsequently added to your payroll.
+If you want to change the leave settings for your existing employees you will also need to make the same adjustments on each 'Employee file' > 'Leave allowances' page.
 You can do this "in bulk" by using a leave allowance template, then apply that template to each employee's record - this is all explained here...Leave Allowance Templates

 The default setup for a new business includes 5 Leave Categories: